 It’s everything you’d need to get started and dependent on the wattage you have it set on, the whopper of a battery will last for ages too.
 I would have predicted almost two days on the lower settings, and maybe one day on the highest setting?
 You’ll see how much use I got out of it in just a moment.

 But the kit?
 It’s decent.
 It’s everything you need.
-The packaging is tiny – it all comes neatly compacted in the cutest little box, and when you open it, you can see why Vype took a while to bring this one to the market.
+The packaging is tiny – it all comes neatly compacted in the cutest little box.
+When you open it, you can see why Vype took a while to bring this one to the market.
 It was worth the wait.
 Well, so far anyway.

 The device itself has the battery stashed away in it and I predicted one day’s use on the highest setting and two on the lowest.
 I’ll be honest, I wasn’t far wrong.
 I rarely use it on the lowest setting because it’s just not enough for me.
 I normally keep things at about 9.0w, occasionally flipping down a little first thing in the morning, and perhaps up a little when I’m stressed out or after dinner when I need something a little stronger.
 Straight out of the box with about 3/4 of a full charge, it lasted for a full two days.
 With a full charge on it, working on between 8.0w and 10.0w, this beast lasts for a full two days.
 That’s seriously impressive.
 I’m super impressed.
 This starter kit is worth it for the battery power alone!

-The clearomiser itself is £17.99, and you can replace the coils at £8.99 for a three-pack which really isn’t that bad.
+The clearomiser is £17.99.
+You can replace the coils at £8.99 for a three-pack, which really isn’t that bad.
 I’ve paid more for tanks and coils, and I’ve paid less too.
-It’s probably about the right price to be honest – mid-range.
+It’s probably about the right price.

-It doesn’t screw onto the top of the battery like it does with most of the other box-style e-cigs and vaporizers I’ve tried, instead nestling into the battery / device itself, screwing in.
+It doesn’t screw onto the top of the battery as it does with most of the other box-style e-cigs and vaporizers I’ve tried, instead nestling into the battery/device itself.
 You drop and screw, it’s as simple as that.
 Well, once you’ve got the hang of it.
-It took me ages to understand this straight out of the box.
+It took me ages to understand this, straight out of the box.

-One feature that the Vype eBox offers, and another that I kinda love, is the OLED screen, an anti-glare screen that shows you a number of snippets of information about the device as you’re using it.
+One feature that the Vype eBox offers, and another that I kinda love, is the OLED screen — an anti-glare screen that shows you various snippets of information about the device as you’re using it.

-When you first turn it on with the switch at the bottom, the screen tells you to click three times fast to turn it on from standby.
+When you first power up the device with the switch at the bottom, the screen tells you to click three times fast to turn it actually on-on.
 Well, it’s meant to.
-Mine came up with a ‘Check Atomiser’ error message for a while and I needed to call their customer service department to find out what to do about it.
-If you get this error message, don’t worry, there are ways to fix it.
-I’ll bring you that information next, I promise.
-Keep your eyes peeled.
+Mine came up with a ‘Check Atomiser’ error message for a while, and I needed to call their customer service department to find out what to do about it.

-But when it worked, the screen also told me what wattage I was using the device on, the volts, the ohms of the coil, and how much battery is left.
+But when it did work, the screen told me the watts, volts, ohms of the coil, and how much battery power was left.
 When you’re inhaling on it, it tells you how many seconds you have been inhaling for.

-I love screens.
-At the very least, these days I expect a way to know how much battery I have left.
+I love screens like this.
+These days, I expect a way to know how much battery I have left.
 With the Vapouriz VBox 40w, it’s with lights on the side of the battery.
-With the Vype eBox, it’s on the round screen, and it’s at the top of the device too so you can even see it while you’re vaping with it.
+With the Vype eBox, it’s on the round screen and also at the top of the device, so you can even see it while you’re vaping with it.

 One quick thing I will say is that the button is in a little bit of a fiddly place.
-You get used to it but even now, after five days of regular usage, I press the up and down buttons (to change the wattage) instead of the activate button.
-It can get really annoying.
+You get used to it, but even now, after five days of regular usage, I press the up and down buttons (to change the wattage) instead of the power button.
+It gets really annoying.

 Also, when you’re turning the wattage up and down, you need to hold the button for a few seconds, release and then hold it again to change the power.
 It’s not a straight-away thing.
-You don’t just press and hold and it changes.
-I just felt you should know that.
-I didn’t, it took me a while to cotton on.
-I’m blonde, what can I say?
+You don’t just press, hold, and it changes.

 The amount of throat hit and vapour you get from the Vype eBox will depend on the liquid you’re using for one, but it will also depend on how high your wattage is.
 This is when you can play around with the buttons.